Chris Morris (satirist): Move into television and film

-From 1997 to 1999, Morris created Blue Jam for BBC Radio 1, a surreal taboo-breaking radio show set to an ambient soundtrack.
-In 2000, this was followed by Jam, a television reworking.
+From 1997 to 1999, Morris created Blue Jam for BBC Radio 1, a surreal, taboo-breaking radio show set to an ambient soundtrack.
+It was adapted for Channel 4 as Jam, broadcast in 2000.
 Morris released a 'remix' version of this, entitled Jaaaaam.

-In 2002, Morris ventured into film, directing the short My Wrongs#8245–8249 & 117, adapted from a Blue Jam monologue about a man led astray by a sinister talking dog.
-It was the first film project of Warp Films, a branch of Warp Records.
-In 2002 it won the BAFTA for best short film.
-In 2005 Morris worked on a sitcom entitled Nathan Barley, based on the character created by Charlie Brooker for his website TVGoHome (Morris had contributed to TVGoHome on occasion, under the pseudonym 'Sid Peach').
+In 2002, Morris directed the short film My Wrongs #8245–8249 & 117.
+It was the first release by Warp Films and won the 2003 Bafta for best short film.
+In 2005 Morris worked on the sitcom Nathan Barley, based on the character created by Charlie Brooker for his website TVGoHome (Morris had contributed to TVGoHome on occasion, under the pseudonym 'Sid Peach').
 Co-written by Brooker and Morris, the series was broadcast on Channel 4 in early 2005.

 The IT Crowd and Comedy Vehicle

-Morris was a cast member in The IT Crowd, a Channel 4 sitcom which focused on the information technology department of the fictional company Reynholm Industries.
+Morris appeared in The IT Crowd, a Channel 4 sitcom which focuses on the information technology department of the fictional company Reynholm Industries.
 The series was written and directed by Graham Linehan (with whom Morris collaborated on The Day Today, Brass Eye and Jam) and produced by Ash Atalla.
 Morris played Denholm Reynholm, the eccentric managing director of the company.
-This marked the first time Morris has acted in a substantial role in a project which he has not developed himself.
-Morris' character appeared to leave the series during episode two of the second series.
+This marked the first time Morris had acted in a substantial role in a project which he has not developed himself.
+Morris's character was killed off during episode two of the second series.
 His character made a brief return in the first episode of the third series.

 In November 2007, Morris wrote an article for The Observer in response to Ronan Bennett's article published six days earlier in The Guardian.
 Bennett's article, "Shame on us", accused the novelist Martin Amis of racism.
-Morris' response, "The absurd world of Martin Amis", was also highly critical of Amis; although he did not accede to Bennett's accusation of racism, Morris likened Amis to the Muslim cleric Abu Hamza (who was jailed for inciting racial hatred in 2006), suggesting that both men employ "mock erudition, vitriol and decontextualised quotes from the Qu'ran" to incite hatred.
+Morris's response, "The absurd world of Martin Amis", was also highly critical of Amis; although he did not accede to Bennett's accusation of racism, Morris likened Amis to the Muslim cleric Abu Hamza (who was jailed for inciting racial hatred in 2006), suggesting that both men employ "mock erudition, vitriol and decontextualised quotes from the Qu'ran" to incite hatred.

-Morris served as script editor for the 2009 series Stewart Lee's Comedy Vehicle, working with former colleagues Stewart Lee, Kevin Eldon and Armando Iannucci.
+Morris was a script editor for the 2009 series Stewart Lee's Comedy Vehicle, with Lee, Eldon and Iannucci.
 He maintained this role for the second (2011) and third series (2014), also appearing as a mock interviewer dubbed the "hostile interrogator" in the third and fourth series.